deplicator/HousingTour/README.md

 `C:\Users\<your windows user name>\AppData\Roaming\NCSOFT\WildStar\Addons`.
 You can also get to it by typing `%appdata%\NCSOFT\WildStar\Addons` into a Windows Explorer address bar or search bar.

-If downloading from github, you may need to rename the folder from `HousingTour-master` to `HousingTour`.
+If downloaded from github, you may need to rename the extracted folder from `HousingTour-master` to
+`HousingTour`.